bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 Each of these functions will likely be required for each social engineering campaign.
 Since active incident response is typical in a Red Team assessment, a new set of infrastructure should be implemented for each campaign.

 ## Using Redirectors
-To further resilience and concealment, every back-end asset (i.e. teamserver) should have a redirector placed in front of it.
+To further resilience and concealment, every back-end asset (i.e. team server) should have a redirector placed in front of it.
 The goal is to always have a host between our target and our backend servers.
-Setting up the infrastructure in this manner makes rolling fresh infrastructure much quicker and easier - no need to stand up a new teamserver, migrate sessions, and reconnect non-burned assets on the backend.
+Setting up the infrastructure in this manner makes rolling fresh infrastructure much quicker and easier - no need to stand up a new team server, migrate sessions, and reconnect non-burned assets on the backend.

 Common redirector types:
 * SMTP